tadjik1/frontend-task/README.md

 ## Task
 Your task is to implement missing pieces:
 - perform action network requests for fetching categories and products data
-- store data in redux store (complete reducers)
+- store data in redux store (complete actions & reducers)
 - display data for user
-- handle user interactions: click on the campaign row in the campaigns table should redirect the browser on Campaign page.
+- handle user interactions: clicking on the campaign row in the campaign's table should redirect the browser to the Campaign page.
-- there is no design defined for this task, so your goal is to build simple CSS to represent data nice.
+- there is no design defined for this task, so your goal is to build simple CSS to represent data nicely.

 Unit tests would be nice but **not** required, you can see an example of one in `Home.test.js`.